Since the company comes into its existence by the operation of the law similarly it extinguishes by the operation of the law.

 Where the court is of the opinion that it is “just and equitable” to have the company wound up

-Here the court is always called upon to decide as to whether or not to wind up a company.
+Here the court is always called upon to decide whether or not to wind up a company.
 In these instances, the court is expected to make an account as to whether winding up the company is just and equitable.

 The “just and equitable” principle derives its etymology from the principles of natural law and equity.